Student Research Opportunities & Resources

 ELIGIBILITY

-All WCU students who will be enrolled as undergraduates during the Spring semester of 2023 may apply.
-These projects must be carried out during the Spring of 2023, under the mentorship of a WCU faculty member.
-Applications that are not submitted by the faculty mentor will not be considered.
+All WCU students who will be enrolled as undergraduates during the Spring semester of 2026 may apply.
+These projects must be carried out during the Spring of 2025, under the mentorship of a WCU faculty member.

 FUNDING

-Up to 20 undergraduate applicants will be chosen to receive a $500 stipend to work on research and creative activity projects under the mentorship of a WCU faculty member for 5 hours/week for ten weeks during the Spring semester of 2023.
-Students will be expected to submit a final report by May 12, 2023.
+Up to 20 undergraduate applicants will be chosen to receive a $500 stipend to work on research and creative activity projects under the mentorship of a WCU faculty member for 5 hours/week for ten weeks during the Spring semester of 2026.

 Experiential Learning Survey